juanmaurente/Google-Books-api/README.md

 Some of the challenges I faced during the process were:
--   Decision to migrate from pure JavaScript project to React.js
+-   Decision to migrate from a pure JavaScript project to React.js
 -   Get a response from the library took me more than expected as I
 -   Able to handle the search bar and input the query into the fetch request